wundergraph/cosmo/rfc/operation-cache-warmer.md

 ### Pushing operations to the cache

-The User can push individual operations to the distributed operation cache by using the CLI:
+The User can push individual operations to the operation cache by using the CLI:

 ```bash
 wgc router cache add -g mygraph operations.json
 ```

-The CLI command will add the operations from the file `operations.json` to the distributed operation cache of the graph `mygraph`.
+The CLI command will add the operations from the file `operations.json` to the operation cache of the graph `mygraph`.
 The file must contain a list of operations in JSON format.
 The operations can be queries, subscriptions, mutations or persisted operations.

 ```json5
 [